imsolo-ai/solo-ios-sdk-sample-app/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-Create file `ApiKey.xcconfig` in `Example/SoloAISDK` directory.
+Create file `ApiKey.xcconfig` in `SoloAISDK` directory.

-Full path from project folder: `Example/SoloAISDK/ApiKey.xcconfig`
+Full path from project folder: `SoloAISDK/ApiKey.xcconfig`

 Put your `APP_ID` and `APP_KEY` variables into `ApiKey.xcconfig`